rodizipa/KirinusRewrite/README.md

 Destiny child stuff related bot based using discord.py rewrite API wrapper.

 Here is a overview of Kirinus Functions.

-## Changes:
-     09/08:
-        Added `?jailtime` (So you can check your time left in forced role) Added `?deassign`
-        Added `?b`and `?s` aliases for balance and shop Added repeat buy in kiri shop using the shortcut. `?shop <option> <number to repeat>
-        Removed /100 in affinity as it is irrelevant Announcing raids can trigger jackpot

 ## Commands